Ridda Wars: Battle of Buzakha

-On receiving intelligence of the Muslim preparations, Tulayha too prepared for battle, and was further reinforced by the contingents of the allied tribes.
+As soon as the expedition of Usama ibn Zayd had returned, Abu Bakr immediately started preparing his forces for further combat against the rebels close to Medina.
 Before dispatching Khalid against Tulayha, Abu Bakr sought to reduce the latter's strength.
-Nothing could be done about the tribes of Bani Assad and Banu Ghatafan, which stood solidly behind Tulayha, but the Tayy were not so staunch in their support of Tulayha, and their chief, Adi ibn Hatim, was a devout Muslim.
+Nothing could be done about the tribes of Bani Assad and Banu Ghatafan, which stood solidly behind rival prophet claimant Tulayha, but the Tayy were not so staunch in their support of Tulayha, and their chief, Adi ibn Hatim, was a devout Muslim.
 Adi was appointed by Abu Bakr to negotiate with the tribal elders to withdraw their contingent from Tulayha's army.
 The negotiations were a success, and Adi brought with him 500 horsemen of his tribe to reinforce Khalid's army.
-Khalid next marched against another apostate tribe, Jadila.
+Khalid next marched against another rebel tribe, Jadila.
 Here again Adi ibn Hatim offered his services to persuade the tribe to submit without bloodshed.
 Bani Jadila submitted, and their 1000 warriors joined Khalid's army.